 - 📝 Collaborating around information

 By applying this workflow in your intellectual pursuits, you can effectively manage personal knowledge using any permanent medium.
-That can include plain-text editors, outliners like Emacs, ordinary notebooks, or a bullet journal.
+That can include plain-text editors, outliners like Emacs to take digital notes, ordinary notebooks, or a bullet journal.

 “But where did it all start?” 🤔